nicholalexander/basket/README.md

 ```

 The item added to the basket can be any data you want!
 If you are using the in memory Queue, it is fine to store Ruby objects, but if you have a different backend, must be JSON serializable via `to_json`.

+### Your basket

+When a basket has become full after you have added a bunch of things to it, it performs actions!
+See below for the full definition of a basket.

 ```ruby
 class QuicheBasket